How Does Down Payment Assistance Work?

 There’s a wide variety of down payment assistance programs, but they basically fall into two categories: loans that you have to pay back, and grants that you don’t have to pay back.

-Liz Reese, a mortgage expert at ReeseSquared Mortgage, advises her clients that both types of DPA programs have their uses, but can come with drawbacks.
+Liz Reese, a mortgage expert at ReeseSquared Mortgage with nearly two decades in the industry, advises her clients that both types of DPA programs have their uses, but can come with drawbacks.

 “Down payment assistance can be helpful if it’s the only way you can get into a house,” says Reese.
 “But the thing to remember, nothing is free.
 Some places will lend you the money for closing costs and a down payment.
 Usually those loans are repayable.”